Join our Virtual Birdathon! Photo: Gwendolyn Causer/Audubon Vermont

 Share your Virtual Birdathon Experience with us:

-And to keep the Birdathon fun going a little longer, we will hold public voting via social media for the Birdathon Superlatives the week of June 8th.
+And to keep the Birdathon fun going a little longer, we will hold public voting via social media for the Birdathon Superlatives.
 Categories are: Most Spectacular Bird, Most Colorful Bird, Largest Bird, Rarest Bird, and Birder Farthest from Vermont.
 Be sure to follow us on Instagram and Facebook to place your vote.

 Keep track of the number of different bird species you see and/or hear.
 The FREE Audubon Bird App or eBird are great ways to keep track of the birds you’ve seen.
 Or download and print this Birdathon species checklist.
 (Note: The checklist includes birds found at the Green Mountain Audubon Center in Huntington, Vermont.)